Trip Date 03/19/2019

-Although not level, Sites 5 and 6 have trees spaced so as to accommodate hammocks and also have concrete
+- Although not level, Sites 5 and 6 have trees spaced so as to accommodate hammocks and also have concrete picnic tables;

-With all utilities and a few tall trees, our next favorite Site 2 does not have trees from which hammocks can
+- With all utilities and a few tall trees, our next favorite Site 2 does not have trees from which hammocks can be suspended;

-Site 18, with its wooden picnic table and nice view, will get morning sun but should be nicely shaded in the
+- Site 18, with its wooden picnic table and nice view, will get morning sun but should be nicely shaded in the afternoon; and

 Final comments about sites within this loop include: